kailash-manasarovar/statement/docs/timeline/2025/january.md

 - He, like me, never had any real support from family as they didn't seem to know what was going on for him, and, like me, he was blamed by them for everything that was happening to him that his child's mind couldn't really comprehend.
 - It was unfair for him, and me.
 - Paul went to pieces around about the same time his second son who he was parenting reached the age that Paul was groomed.

+### Paul's lies about the Royal Family, and other things

 - Paul told me a lot of stories, most of them lies I expect, I hope.
 - He did mention that he had met both Charles and Diana because his grandfather had been the chief librarian at the Times and they came in when he was there and knew his grandfather by name.
 - He told another story about Diana bumping into him in Camden High Street somewhere when she was hounded by paparazzi and he had caught her and she remembered him by name.
 - Paul told a great deal of porkies while we were together.
-Some were really nasty stories about people you could tell he was "getting back" for something.
+- Some were really nasty stories about people I knew, and you could tell he was trying to "get them back" for something.
 - The stories he told about his grandfather, mostly, I really wanted to be true.

+### Paul the famous chef

+- It's another one of his scams.
+- I realize he wants to cook everywhere and talks about cooking as if he's a famous chef so he'll be able to eat.
+- He clearly chooses drugs over food and has done for years.

 ### Paul's friend Lucy